katzur/story-sparks/README.md

 </details>

 Q&A page, where users can learn more about the Shipping and Returns procedures.
-* The page has a form of accordeon - to view the answer to the question regarding Shipping and Returns - User needs to click on the question, which will reveal the answer.
+* The page has a form of accordion - to view the answer to the question regarding Shipping and Returns - User needs to click on the question, which will reveal the answer.
-* Important page, as it displays all the ionformation that customer might be looking for in case of receiving a faulty item or wanting to return the goods.
+* Important page, as it displays all the information that customer might be looking for in case of receiving a faulty item or wanting to return the goods.

 <details> <summary> About Us </summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/aboutus.png">